-- R: Measuring plane - 0: X/Y plane G17 probe circle in X/Y plane - 1: Z/X plane G18 probe circle in Z/X plane - 2: Y/Z plane G19 probe circle in Y/Z plane - K: Measuring path (the algebraic sign determines the probing direction) maximum measuring path for probing - C: Angle of 1st hole angle for the first probing operation - AC: Angle of 2nd hole angle for the second probing operation - RC: Angle of 3rd hole angle for the third probing operation - WB: Position in infeed direct. measuring height to which the touch probe is positioned before the measuring process (no input: the circle is probed from the current position) - I: Circ. scale center in axis 1 nominal position of the circle center in first axis - J: Circ. scale center in axis 2 nominal position of the circle center in second axis - D: Nominal diameter diameter on which the touch probe is pre-positioned before the measurements - WS: Upper tol., calcultd. dia. of pitch circle - WC: Lower tol., calcultd. dia. of pitch circle - BD: Tol. of center in axis 1 - BE: Tol. of center in axis 2 - WE: Max. deviation probe twice and monitor the dispersion of the measured values
+- R: Measuring plane - 0: X/Y plane G17 probe circle in X/Y plane - 1: Z/X plane G18 probe circle in Z/X plane - 2: Y/Z plane G19 probe circle in Y/Z plane - 3: X/C plane on face C - K: Measuring path (the algebraic sign determines the probing direction) maximum measuring path for probing - C: Angle of 1st hole angle for the first probing operation - AC: Angle of 2nd hole angle for the second probing operation - RC: Angle of 3rd hole angle for the third probing operation - WB: Position in infeed direct. measuring height to which the touch probe is positioned before the measuring process (no input: the circle is probed from the current position) - I: Circ. scale center in axis 1 nominal position of the circle center in first axis - J: Circ. scale center in axis 2 nominal position of the circle center in second axis - D: Nominal diameter diameter on which the touch probe is pre-positioned before the measurements - WS: Upper tol., calcultd. dia. of pitch circle - WC: Lower tol., calcultd. dia. of pitch circle - BD: Tol. of center in axis 1 - BE Tol. of center in axis 2 - WE: Max. deviation probe twice and monitor the dispersion of the measured values

-F: Measuring feed - feed rate for probing (if nothing is entered, the measuring feed rate from the touch probe table will be used)

-If you enter a measuring feed rate \mathbf{F} that is higher than the one in the touch probe table, the feed rate will be reduced to the value from the touch probe table.
+- F: Measuring feed feed rate for probing (if nothing is entered, the measuring feed rate from the touch probe table will be used) If you enter a measuring feed rate F that is higher than the one in the touch probe table, the feed rate will be reduced to the value from the touch probe table. - Q: Tool orientation (machine-dependent) Orient the touch probe in the programmed probing direction before each probing operation. - NF: Variable no. result number of the first global variable in which the result is saved (no input: variable 810)

-- NF: Variable no. result number of the first global variable in which the result is saved (no input: variable 810) The second measurement result is saved automatically to the next consecutive number. - P: PRINT outputs - 0: OFF do not display measuring results - 1: ON display measuring results on the screen - H: INPUT instead of measure - 0: Standard obtain measured values by probing - I: PC test simulate the touch probe cycle at the programming station - AN: Log no. save measurement results in the TNC:\table\messpro.mep table (line numbers: 0 to 99) The table can be extended if necessary.
+The second measurement result is saved automatically to the next consecutive number. - P: PRINT outputs - 0: OFF do not display measuring results - 1: ON display measuring results on the screen - H: INPUT instead of measure - 0: Standard obtain measured values by probing - 1: PC test simulate the touch probe cycle at the programming station - AN: Log no. save measurement results in the TNC:\table\messpro.mep table (line numbers: 0 to 99) The table can be extended if necessary.